backend-development/backend-development-textbook/source/ruby_commandline.md

 end
 ```

-### shorthand for conditions
+### Shorthand version of Conditions

-the two conditions shown in the last
+The two conditions shown in the last
 code block only have one statement inside
+the block.

-the if block.
-This can also be written
+This can also be written in another way by
-in another way:
+appending the condition to the statement,
+like so:

 ``` ruby
 puts '0 is true!' if 0
 puts '"false" is not false' if "false"
 ```

+This syntax should be familiar to you if
+you understand english.  (yes, that's an english
+sentence using the same syntax).

 ### Boolean Operators

-When ruby evaluates a boolean operator it
+When ruby evaluates a boolean operator,
-only does as little work as necessary.
+it does as little work as possible.
+It
+stops evaluation as soon as the result is clear:

 ``` ruby
 # the second argument is not evaluated!